 You may need to produce a legalised birth certificate to be recognised as next of kin for medical consent purposes.

-Flooding is common across Vietnam during rainy season (June-December) and could also lead to landslides.
+Flooding is common during rainy season (June-December) and could also lead to landslides.
 The

 Mekong River Commission provides information on flood levels for the Mekong River region.

 Typhoons are also common during this period.
-The areas most affected by typhoons are the coastal provinces of the North and Central Regions.
+The coastal provinces of the North and Central Regions are most affected.
 Though less frequent, typhoons in the south also occur.

 Disruptions to transport (air, sea, road and rail), electricity and communications are possible during severe weather events.